Western WA weather: First atmospheric river of the season on its way

 You can think of it like a river in the sky.

-Atmospheric rivers function much like their terrestrial counterparts, but they can carry even more water than the Mississippi River, the NOAA said.
+Atmospheric rivers function much like a river on land, but they can carry even more water than the Mississippi, the NOAA said.

 Once the atmospheric river reaches land and the moisture-laden air lifts over terrain, it cools and condenses the water vapor, like wringing out an atmospheric sponge.
 It can produce heavy rain and snowfall, depending on the elevation of the land.